 KUNO asked researcher Joanna Macrae to take stock of the ongoing debate and to look forward.
 This resulted in the research-paper ‘Linking Thinking’ Why it is so hard and what can we do about it? which you can read here.

 KUNO organized the presentation of the report ‘Linking Thinking’ on Friday 28 June.

 - Gerrit-Jan van Uffelen, independent consultant & lecturer Disaster Recovery Management at Van Hall Larenstein University.

 - Inge Leuverink, expert emergency preparedness and humanitarian aid at Cordaid.

-After that, we would like to discuss the findings of the report and necessary next steps with all humanitarian professional present.
+After that, the findings of the report and necessary next steps with all humanitarian professional present were discussed.

 To read the report of this event, click here.